The main areas examined in this section are:General Trends in the findings Examples

 Hate speech and the incitement to violence against LGBTI persons

-Violence against LGBTI persons in the region is fueled by the dissemination of “hate speech” targeted at this community in different contexts, including through public debate, manifestations against events organized by LGBTI persons, such as pride parades, the media and the internet.
+Information indicates that violence against LGBTI persons in the region is often fueled by the dissemination of hate speech targeted at this community in different contexts, including the media and the Internet.

 The formal rejection of hate speech by high-level public officials and the condemnation of hateful ideas expressed can work as a preventive measure to combat incitement to violence and discrimination.